jamesapdx/FileMaker-CRM/README.md

 * 190 scripts containing 4500 lines of code

 ### Scripts
-PDFs of the scripts are provided in the rqository above or can be downloaded by clicking the following links.
+PDFs of the scripts are provided in the repository above or can be downloaded by clicking the following links.

 [customers_scripts.pdf](https://github.com/jamesapdx/FileMaker-CRM/raw/master/customers_scripts.pdf)